 The Master of Science in Counseling, School Counseling concentration program is a Florida Department of Education, state-approved program.
-Additionally, Nova Southeastern University is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+Additionally, Nova Southeastern University is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 The School Counseling program is designed for the continued professional development of persons who presently serve or are interested in serving our youth and their families in an educational, Pre-K-12 setting.
 The professional school counselor, based on the American School Counselor Association National Model, delivers a comprehensive, developmentally appropriate, School Counseling program that addresses the academic, career, and social/emotional needs of all students.
 The course work provides broad-based training designed to equip Pre-K-12 students with the skills necessary to confront a wide variety of contemporary issues facing today's youth.